Private equity firm Veritas to buy Cotiviti in $4.9 billion deal

 Skadden, Arps, Slate, Meagher & Flom LLP was Veritas’ legal adviser.

-Reporting by Ankur Banerjee in Bengaluru; Editing by Maju Samuel and Sai Sachin Ravikumar
+Reporting by Manas Mishra and Ankur Banerjee in Bengaluru; Editing by Maju Samuel and Sai Sachin Ravikumar